X

 Windows users can use the Windows subsystem for linux (WSL), or install a terminal emulation application such as PuTTY or MobaXTerm--SSH clients which offer a graphical user interface where you can input the necessary login information, such as your username, password, and host name.
 An SFTP (Secure File Transfer Protocol) client such as WinSCP or Tunnelier will also be necessary for uploading/downloading files on the cluster.

-For access the HPC from outside the University, connect first to the University's VPN and then connect to the cluster.
+For access to the HPC from outside the University, connect first to the University's VPN and then connect to the cluster.

 We have recently added the web-based interface from OpenOnDemand, which can be accessed from Campus/VPN IP addresses, at the URL https://bigblueweb.memphis.edu.
 This interface allows for much fo the operability of the cluster from your web browser.